 MassKids educates and mobilizes citizen action through social media, its comprehensive website, e-mail newsletters, and special legislative advocacy alerts.

-MassKids co-chairs the Coalition to Reform Sex Abuse Laws (CORSAL).
+From 2005 - 2016, MassKdis co-chaired the Coalition to Reform Sex Abuse Laws (CORSAL).
 The Coalition worked sucessfully to pass civil Statute of Limitations reform legislation which now extends to age 53 the timeframe within which survivors of child sexual abuse can file charges against their alleged abusers.
-Govenor Patrick signed this emergency bill on June 26, 2014
+Govenor Patrick signed this emergency bill on June 26, 2014.

 MassKids successfully defeated an attempt to establish a religious exemption for medical neglect of children in 2008 and 2010.